kurtosis-tech/kurtosis/CONTRIBUTING.md

 ### Documentation

-If you notice an issue in our docs (e.g. typo, grammar, conflicting information), search if there is already an issue open for it.
+If you notice an issue in our docs (e.g. typo, grammar, conflicting information), first search to see if there is [already an issue open for it](https://github.com/kurtosis-tech/kurtosis/issues?q=is%3Aopen+is%3Aissue+label%3Adocs).
 Otherwise, please file a [docs issue report](https://github.com/kurtosis-tech/kurtosis/issues/new?assignees=leeederek&labels=docs&template=docs-issue.yml&title=%5BDocs%5D%3A+) and we will address it as soon as we can.

 ### Questions, help, or feedback